 A suspected garage burglar who was confronted by a West Central homeowner stabbed the man in the forehead with a deer antler, police said.

 Investigators did not say whether the antler was among the items stolen from the garage.
-One officer wrote in his report the alley was littered with property, including a barbecue, following the confrontation.
+One officer wrote in his report that the alley was littered with property, including a barbecue, following the confrontation.